vzletit/NODEJS_simple_CRUD/README.md

 # NODE JS CRUD API with clustering
 (RS School NodeJS course project)

-An HTTP server that can process CRUD requests (get/add/update/delete users) and interact with the database both synchronously and via IPC.
+An HTTP server that can process CRUD requests (get/add/update/delete users) and interact with the in-memory database.
 The application operates in one of two modes:

-**single** — Single server created, communication with the database occurs synchronously.
+**single** — Single server created.
 Actual API URL: **http://localhost:4000/api/users**

-**multi** — Master (db runner) creates several servers by number of CPU cores, assigns them to different ports and sequentially distributes incoming HTTP requests upon them (Round-robin algorithm).
-Communication with the database occurs asynchronously via IPC.
+**multi** — Master (db runner) creates several servers by the number of CPU cores, assigns them to different ports and sequentially distributes incoming HTTP requests upon them (using round-robin algorithm).
+Communication with the database occurs via IPC.
 Actual API URL: **http://localhost:4000/api**